 Does Your Car Say You Were Drinking?

 In Arizona, ignition interlock is mandatory for all DUI convictions, even on a first offense.
-For every violation, the interlock penalty is extended for 1 year.
+For every violation, the interlock penalty is extended for one year.
 The Rosenstein Law Group has been successful in challenging those penalties.

 Ignition Interlock Violation?
 Call Before It's Too Late